ihojmanb/maigret-rest-api/README.md

 A minimal REST API for making queries with Maigret OSINT library.

-It currently support one query at a time for one username.

-## TODO
-* add querying multiple usernames
+You can query one or multiple usernames.

 ## Installation